Raoul1996/robot_view_be/README.md

 ```
 ### split the settings file for dev env and production env

-because I prefer use mysql database in the dev env, and use postgres in production env in docker container, so split the settings is very important.
+because I prefer using mysql database in the dev env, and use postgres in production env in docker container, so split the settings is very important.
 there are many blog can search form google, just use the simplest method.

 1. create the [`dev_settings.py`](robot_view/dev_settings.py)